decrypto-org/ctx/etc/spec/ARCHITECTURE.md

 ```html
     {% ctx_protect "a secret", "an origin" %}
 ```
-For more information on the Flask CTX, visit the [django-ctx repository](https://github.com/dimkarakostas/ctx/tree/master/etc/python/django-ctx).
+For more information on the Django CTX, visit the [django-ctx repository](https://github.com/dimkarakostas/ctx/tree/master/etc/python/django-ctx).

 # Flask implementation